AxlRocket/GodotSharpInstaller/README.md

 The AppData folder is hiden by default see [this link](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5#WindowsVersion=Windows_11)

 If the "Start with Windows" option is activated, a registry key is created at ```HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run```

+The program run in x64 and was only tested on Win10 and Win11

+## Disclaimer

+I am in no way responsible for the way you use this program